-To include more nutritious and less processed foods GVFB will post wish lists of healthy food options on our website and newsletters.
+In an effort to include more nutritious and less processed foods we will post wish lists of healthy food options.
 Items include, but are not limited to, canned fruit in juice, dried fruit with no added sugar, low sodium canned vegetables, low sodium canned tomatoes, dried beans, brown rice, whole grain cereals, game meat processed by a licensed processor, canned tuna, and fresh fruits or vegetables of any kind.
 Donor communication guidelines will be posted on the website and on all wish lists and outreach efforts.